usama-asghar1/EcoKitchen/README.md

 Recommended viewing is for mobile devices, if opening on desktop then use mobile simulator or head over to Developer Tools (Ctrl+Shift+I) in the browser settings (Google Chrome) and toggle the device toolbar to iPhone 12 Pro.

+**Known Bugs/Errors:**

+Adding more than 1 item to pantry, fridge or shopping list causes it delete incorrectly if using the tick button to say the item is used.
+Bin button can be used to waste item to delete instead.

 ## Tech Stack